TypeStrong/typedoc/site/development/index.md

 starting conversion, when declarations are converted and when the project should be resolved.

+## Build Organization

+When released, TypeDoc's source is compiled into several bundles to reduce the runtime when running with a slow disc or antivirus software which scans on file access.
+The bundles are loosely coupled with the folders under `src/lib`.
+To avoid code duplication and ensure class reference stability, imports between bundles must always be done via the package imports defined in `package.json`.
+This is validated by `eslint`.

+- `utils-common` (`#utils` import) - utilities which don't depend on any Node modules
+- `utils` (`#node-utils` import) - utilities which require Node or disc access
+- `models` (`#models` import) - TypeDoc's converted class structure for reflections and types
+- `serialization` (`#serialization` import) - model serialization and deserialization code

 ## Tests

 TypeDoc has tests for individual utilities and some components, but the majority of the project is tested by converting source files into their JSON model and comparing it to a known good version.
 The basic example under `src/test/renderer/testProject` is rendered to HTML to test theme changes.